ibm-cloud-docs/cloud-infrastructure/ha-resiliency-tutorial.md

 To specify which traffic to allow to the application, you deploy rules, which you add to the virtual server instances in the later steps.
 *	Enable an inbound rule for SSH traffic to jumphost
 *	Enable specific ports for the corresponding application of each tier.
-For example, if the front-end server needs HTTP and HTTPs, then security group is needed to allow for port 80 and 443.
+For example, if the front-end server needs HTTP and HTTPs, then a security group is needed to allow for port 80 and 443.

 To create the security groups: